rbp/configtamer/README.md

 A few things are worth noting, here: accessing `config.production.dbservers` directly already treats the value as a list.
-Also, had you noticed in the previous examples that `config.development.wsgi_dir` had a duplicated slash? thecpa now knows that this is a path and fixes that.
+Also, had you noticed in the previous examples that `config.development.wsgi_dir` had a duplicated slash? configtamer now knows that this is a path and fixes that.
 Finally, `config.development.instances` uses the default integer value set in the specs, even though it wasn't specified anywhere in the